-2.10 Candidates unable to take examinations because of a crisis - centre remains open Criteria for implementation of the plan
+2.10 Candidates unable to take examinations because of a crisis - centre remains open

-Candidates are unable to attend the examination centre to take examinations as normal Centre actions to mitigate the impact of the disruption
+Candidates are unable to attend the examination centre to take examinations as normal

 - Awarding bodies will be contacted by the Exams Officer at the outset to make them aware of the issue. - If, for example, the candidate is in hospital or is unable to attend school due to illness/injury procedures will be put in place for an alternative venue (following JCQ regulations). - If, for example, candidates will be delayed due to a traffic incident steps will be taken to ensure students do not have access to electronic devices, radio, contact with others who may have sat the exam in order to allow candidate to take the exam when they arrive at school.
 The Exams Officer and Assistant Headteacher (Outcomes) will work together to ensure no student is disadvantaged.